-As set out above, the requirements of advanced electronic signatures are typically met by digital certificate-based electronic signatures and Adobe does not issue and manage certificates to produce such signatures.
-Adobe Sign however contains a native integration with Adobe Acrobat and Adobe Reader to enable the creation of so-called 'digital signatures'.
+Desktop deployments - Adobe Sign contains a native integration with Adobe Acrobat and Adobe Reader to enable the creation of so-called 'digital signatures'.
 For the avoidance of doubt, it must be emphasised that the concept of 'digital signature', as used by Adobe Sign, is not legally defined in the eIDAS Regulation, but must be interpreted as including digital certificate-based advanced electronic signatures, qualified electronic signatures as well as electronic signatures based on self-signed certificates.

-If a document is uploaded to Adobe Sign for signature, the Adobe Sign user can require the signatories to use a digital signature by adding a digital signature form field to the document.
-The signatories will then be prompted to download the document, which will open in Adobe Acrobat or Adobe Reader (depending on what is installed on the signatory's computer) and then the signatory will be guided to the signature field and will be able to select a certificate on his device and apply the advanced electronic signature to the document in Adobe Acrobat or Adobe Reader.
+When a signatory chooses to sign a document on his desktop, he will be prompted to download the document, which will open in Adobe Acrobat or Adobe Reader (depending on what is installed on the signatory's computer) and then the signatory will be guided to the signature field and will be able to select a certificate on his device and apply the advanced electronic signature to the document in Adobe Acrobat or Adobe Reader.
 The signed document will then automatically be uploaded to Adobe Sign (without any additional specific signatory action being required), the other signatories will be notified and a record of the digital signature is captured within the audit trail for the document.
-Although the audit trail will only mention that the document has been signed digitally, the validity of the digital certificate that has been used, can be verified by the Adobe sign user and the signatories by consulting the signed document itself via Adobe Sign or by opening the document directly in Adobe Reader or Adobe Acrobat.
+Although the audit trail will only mention that the document has been signed digitally, the validity of the digital certificate that has been used, can be verified by the Adobe Sign user and the signatories by consulting the signed document itself via Adobe Sign or by opening the document directly in Adobe Reader or Adobe Acrobat.